Shubho-R-gif/Snake-game/README.md

-# Snake-game
+# Snake-game 🐍

-Snake Game 🐍
-A simple and fun Snake game built using JavaScript, HTML, and CSS.
-Control the snake using the arrow keys to collect food, grow longer, and avoid collisions with the walls or your own tail.
+A classic and enjoyable Snake game built using HTML, CSS, and JavaScript.
+Navigate the snake with arrow keys to collect food, grow longer, and avoid collisions with walls or your own tail.

-🎮 Features
+Features ✨
+Classic Gameplay:
-Classic Gameplay: Collect food to grow the snake and increase your score.
+Collect food to increase your score while making the snake grow longer.

+Dynamic Growth:
-Dynamic Growth: The snake grows longer with each food item eaten.
+The snake expands with each piece of food eaten, making navigation more challenging.

+Interactive Controls:
-Interactive Controls: Use the arrow keys for smooth and responsive movement.
+Smooth and responsive controls using the keyboard arrow keys for movement.

+Simple and Elegant Design:
-Minimal Design: Clean and lightweight, suitable for all modern browsers.
+Lightweight and efficient design, compatible with all modern web browsers.

-🛠️ Technologies Used
+Technologies Used 💻
-HTML: Game layout and structure.
+HTML:
-CSS: Visual styling of the game elements.
+Structure and layout of the game elements.

-JavaScript: Core game logic and real-time interaction.
+CSS:
+Styling for the game board, snake, and food.

+JavaScript:
+Implementation of the game logic, movement, and collision detection.